Japanese godan and ichidan verbs: Quinquegrade verbs resembling unigrade verbs

-When reading homophone verbs such as these, the correct word meaning can be ascertained through the different kanji or through context.
-In the case of speech, the correct word meaning can still be ascertained because many homophones have different intonations.
-However, ambiguity is usually removed if the homophone verbs have been conjugated somehow, because different word groups conjugate with slightly varying pronunciations.
+When reading verbs such as these, the correct word meaning can be ascertained through the different kanji or accentuation.
+However, ambiguity is usually removed if the verbs have been conjugated somehow, because different word groups conjugate with slightly varying pronunciations.
 For example:

-Since there are so many godan verbs that resemble ichidan verbs, it is impractical to create or memorize an exhaustive list of words.
+Since there are so many quinquegrade verbs that resemble unigrade verbs, it is impractical to create or memorize an exhaustive list of words.